Let’s change things for the better

 Location: Littlehampton

-Contract: Seasonal, April 1st - September 30th (part time 15 hours per week)
+Contract: Seasonal, 1 April to 30 September (part time 15 hours per week)

 Working Pattern: 2 days per week to be agreed.
-Monday - Friday
+Monday to Friday

 Hours: 15 hours per week.
 Occasional out of hours/ weekend/ evening work.